stuart-williams/GameOfLife/README.md

 * Any live cell with two or three live neighbours lives on to the next generation.
 * Any dead cell with exactly three live neighbours becomes a live cell.

-Each cell's neighborhood is the 8 cells immediately around it (i.e. Moore Neighborhood).
+Each cell's neighbourhood is the 8 cells immediately around it (i.e. Moore Neighbourhood).
 The universe is infinite in both the x and y dimensions and all cells are initially dead - except for those specified in the arguments.
 The return value should be a 2d array cropped around all of the living cells.
 (If there are no living cells, then return [[]].)

 For illustration purposes, 0 and 1 will be represented as ░░ and ▓▓ blocks